MaiAnh871/simple-file-system/README.md

                                     +----------------+
   ```

+Also, in this struct, i_blocks records the total number occupied by the inode's own data block + extent blocks.
+Each block must have a corresponding inode, so if the size of the storage device can be divided into N blocks, at least N inodes need to be prepared, and a block can store up to ⌊4096 ÷ 72⌋ = 56 inodes, so inode store partition to store all the inode data needs to occupy ⌈N ÷ 56⌉ blocks (that is, the nr_inodes value in the superblock)

 ### Extent support
 The extent covers consecutive blocks, we allocate consecutive disk blocks for it at a single time.
 It is described by `struct simplefs_extent` which contains three members:
 - `ee_block`: first logical block extent covers.